3DPrintDemon/CanBus_Troubleshooting/README.md

 ************************************************
 # How to set up your Canbus network

 Be sure your network has the correct 120ohm resistor termination.
 This is vital!!
+This document assumes you have this correctly set.
+If not, go do that now....

 There's two ways, firstly follow the Katapult documentation. https://github.com/Arksine/katapult